cfleming22/prophet-challenge/README.md

 ## Repository Information
 - Repository Name: prophet-challenge
 - Purpose: Module 8 Challenge Assignment
-- Author: [Your Name]
-- Date: January 2024

 ## Code Attribution
 All code in this repository is original work, following the starter code provided in the assignment.
 The implementation uses standard libraries and follows documented approaches from: